-London, Ontario

-1355 Commissioners Road West
+London, Ontario 1355 Commissioners Road West

-Acquired: May 2019
+Acquired: May Acquired: May 2019

+Unit Break down

-Bachelor 1 Bedroom 2 Bedroom 3 Bedroom Commercial Total Units 0 14 37 0 52
+Bachelor 1 Bedroom 2 Bedroom 3 Bedroom Commercial Total Units

+0 14 37 0 1 52

 Village West Apartments consists of a brand-new single, five-storey building with elevator service.
 It is situated on approximately 1.31 acres of land and the building totals 71,744 square feet of area.
 Suite features include nine-foot ceilings, in-suite laundry with storage room, stainless appliances, luxury granite counter tops and quality design and finishes throughout.
 The building is in a premier location and close to public parks, conservation areas and local schools.
 It's surrounded by an array of shopping, restaurants and cafés, and public transit.